EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    The GUI asking for TDP options

 Then the TDP is generated like :numref:`TDP_generated`.
-To select the uppre cluster, we first clicked on *Select ROI*, and dragged the mouse around the cluster.
+To select the upper cluster, we first clicked on *Select ROI*, and dragged the mouse around the cluster.

 .. figure:: ./../../figures/examples/9_TDP_generated_click.png
    :width: 400